MetaFFI/metaffi-core/build-scripts/README.md

 * (optional) CMake Toolchain file (optional): Set from parameter or CMAKE_TOOLCHAIN_FILE environment variable.
     * Toolchain file is required for cases you are using package management (like vcpkg) to manage your C/C++ libraries (like boost)

-OpenFFI will be build to *OpenFFIRoot/output-[build-otype]* directory
+MetaFFI will be build to *MetaFFIRoot/output-[build-otype]* directory

 <BR />